 Even if the app is already converted, you still have the option to repeat the process.

 During the migration process, your issue-based app will be locked.
 As such, you will not be able to alter your issue-based app or upload new issues during the conversion progress.
+There will, however, not be any impact for existing users of your app.

 What will be converted for you?